-Definition 4.1 (σ-field): Let Ω be a nonempty set.
-A family of subsets F of Ω is called a σ-field on Ω if the following three items are satisfied:
+Definition 4.1 (σ-algebra): Let Ω be a non-empty set.
+A family of subsets F of Ω is called a σ-algebra on Ω if

 Ω∈F